lmbxmu/ABCPruner/README.md

 ### Result Models

-We provide some models pruned by our ABCPruner with logger & config file.
+We provide some models pruned by our ABCPruner and its training logger & configuration file.

 (The percentages in parentheses indicate the pruned propotion)